-Find a Realtor
+Step 1: Find a Realtor

-Searching for a Realtor is the first step of the home buying process.
+If you are stuck wondering how to start the home buying process, searching for a Realtor is the first step of the home buying process.
 Your Realtor will be by your side through the entire journey of buying your home.
 If you don’t know any Realtors, it can be a little overwhelming to try to narrow it down.

 The single best way to find a Realtor is to ask your friends and family for a referral.
 It’s especially telling if they have been through the home buying process with this Realtor before.
 Another good idea is to ask around on local Facebook groups for a recommendation.

-You should get a pretty good idea after meeting in person if that person is going to mesh well with your personalities, move at a pace your comfortable with and if they are someone that you can trust.
+You should get a pretty good idea after meeting in person if that person is going to mesh well with your personalities, move at a pace you’re comfortable with, and if they are someone that you can trust.

 One of the most important things is that you feel like your Realtor is willing to move at the same pace you are.
 As first time home buyers, you will require a little more “handholding” throughout the home buying process.

 As a rule of thumb, this is usually no more than 28% of your pre-tax income (but everyone has different comfort levels).
 Never get into a loan with a mortgage payment that you’re not confident you can pay.

-The last thing you want to do when buying a house is get in over your head.
-Just because you can afford $300,000 on paper doesn’t mean you can per month with all the other expenses associated with home ownership.
+The last thing you want to do when buying a house is to get in over your head.
+Just because you can afford $300,000 on paper doesn’t mean you can per month with all the other expenses associated with homeownership.

-We knew we were buying a fixer upper and would be pouring money into renovations.
+We knew we were buying a fixer-upper and would be pouring money into renovations.
 We decided what we were comfortable with and then we went to the lender to confirm we would be able to get a loan for that amount.

-Find a lender.
+Step 3: Find a Lender